probedock/probedock-demo-karma/README.md

 5. Once the project is created, you should follow the `Getting started` guide to setup your project.
 The guide will invite you to setup your main configuration file and the project configuration file.
 For this project, you must place the file `probedock.yml` in `<projectRootFolder>` folder.

-6. Now, you can run the test via maven with `npm test`.
+6. Now, you can run the test with `npm test`.
 You will see test results on Probe Dock on the dashboard.
 You are able to see the result details by clicking on the report line.

 9. Now you can play a bit with the tests.
 Break some tests and see the results on both interfaces.
 Play with the `probedock: { ... }` in the tests.
 You can also read the documentation of [Probe Dock Karma](https://github.com/probedock/probedock-karma) for more details about the probe used to send the test results.
 You have also several information on the [library](https://github.com/probedock/probedock-node) used by the probe.
 Finally, you will find the list of probes and libraries on this page: [Probe Dock Probes](https://github.com/probedock/probedock-probes).